How to set up Apache htpasswd authentication in Ubuntu ⋆ ALexHost SRL

 Conclusion

-Setting up htpasswd authentication in Apache is a straightforward way to add basic access control to specific directories on your website.
-It is suitable for low-level protection, especially in development or internal environments.
-However, for highly sensitive areas, consider using more robust authentication methods, such as OAuth or integrating with an identity management system.
+Setting up htpasswd authentication in Apache is an easy way to add basic access control to certain directories on your website.
+It is suitable for low-level security, especially in development or internal environments.
+However, for highly sensitive areas, consider using more robust authentication methods such as OAuth or integrating with an identity management system.

 Test your skills on our all Hosting services and get 15% off!